gbosetti/cati/README.md

 ### Set the source in the config.json file

-Edit config.json to add a new element to elastic search sources
+Edit config.json to add a new element to elastic_search_sources Generate the duplicate files using DuplicateFinder.exe

 ```
 {